Welfare economics: Equity

 There are many combinations of consumer utility, production mixes, and factor input combinations consistent with efficiency.
 In fact, there are an infinity of consumption and production equilibria that yield Pareto optimal results.
 There are as many optima as there are points on the aggregate production–possibility frontier.
 Hence, Pareto efficiency is a necessary, but not a sufficient condition for social welfare.
 Each Pareto optimum corresponds to a different income distribution in the economy.
 Some may involve great inequalities of income.
 So how do we decide which Pareto optimum is most desirable?
 This decision is made, either tacitly or overtly, when we specify the social welfare function.
 This function embodies value judgements about interpersonal utility.
 The social welfare function shows the relative importance of the individuals that comprise society.

 A utilitarian welfare function (also called a Benthamite welfare function) sums the utility of each individual in order to obtain society's overall welfare.
 All people are treated the same, regardless of their initial level of utility.
 One extra unit of utility for a starving person is not seen to be of any greater value than an extra unit of utility for a millionaire.
 At the other extreme is the Max-Min, or Rawlsian utility function.
 According to the Max-Min criterion, welfare is maximized when the utility of those society members that have the least is the greatest.
 No economic activity will increase social welfare unless it improves the position of the society member that is the worst off.
 Most economists specify social welfare functions that are intermediate between these two extremes.

 The social welfare function is typically translated into social indifference curves so that they can be used in the same graphic space as the other functions that they interact with.
 A utilitarian social indifference curve is linear and downward sloping to the right.
 The Max-Min social indifference curve takes the shape of two straight lines joined so as they form a 90-degree angle.
 A social indifference curve drawn from an intermediate social welfare function is a curve that slopes downward to the right.

 The intermediate form of social indifference curve can be interpreted as showing that as inequality increases, a larger improvement in the utility of relatively rich individuals is needed to compensate for the loss in utility of relatively poor individuals.

-A crude social welfare function can be constructed by measuring the subjective dollar value of goods and services distributed to participants in the economy (See also Consumer surplus, Consumer welfare standard).
+A crude social welfare function can be constructed by measuring the subjective dollar value of goods and services distributed to participants in the economy.